Our TV Motion Tests

 It's especially noticeable when the motion interpolation features don't work because there are many artifacts.
 It's often noticeable in 'busy' scenes, meaning there's more action going on, and the TV struggles to keep up.
 How it performs depends on the scene; one TV might perform better with one show than another.
 Because the TV is trying to guess what's happening between frames, and if two subsequent frames are very different from each other, it will be hard for the TV to come up with frames in between.
 You may see artifacts like haloing.
 If the scene is really busy, the motion interpolation may stop working altogether or drop frames.

 On the plus side, you'll rarely see these artifacts in slow scenes, like panning shots or talking scenes.
-Our test pattern is a straightforward video with our moving RTINGS logo, so it's easy for the TV to guess what's happening next.
+Our test pattern was a straightforward video with our moving RTINGS logo, so it's easy for the TV to guess what's happening next.
 This is why we also check real content to see how the motion interpolation works with that.

 Most TVs don't offer motion interpolation in Game Mode, so if you want to use motion interpolation, you'll need to disable Game Mode, which dramatically increases input lag.
 Samsung is the only brand that offers motion interpolation in Game Mode, so input lag is low with the feature enabled.